The 4UR Team Travels to Europe

 The most important facet of the journey was of course, the food!
 The most popular treat in Lisbon is sardines.
 Unlike sardines in the states, Portuguese sardines are an art.
 Typically three large sardines will be in a tin and are usually seasoned and cured with upmost care.
 They are accompanied by toasted bread, lemon juice, olive oil and whatever else the diner may desire.
 Along with the sardines, cheese was a highlight for everyone.
 It’s rumored that Scott roams specialty cheese shops to this day, in search of a cheese similar to the ones he’s had there.

 Everywhere the 4UR crew went, they were pleasantly surprised.
 The food everywhere was fresh and crafted with delicacy and precision.
 There was a large absence of chain restaurants, allowing chefs from all walks of life to pursue their passion and offer their creations to hungry guests all around the city.
 A great example of this was a place called “Time Out”, a large warehouse converted to an open dining cafeteria.
 The large size and abundance of eateries ensured that every type of appetite was addressed.
 It is also important to note that Blake enjoyed the best mango he has ever eaten.
 The culprit for providing this treat was a Michelin star restaurant, Solar dos Nunes.
-Furthermore, In order to fuel their exploration, local cafes providing necessary amounts of espresso were critical.
+Furthermore, In order to fuel their exploration, local cafes providing espresso were critical.
 These abundant and tasty cafes were critical in providing a few moments of comfort before the next culinary attack.

 To Sum it All Up